-I am 27yo, I was born and raised in London and I run my business alongside working in two other jobs.
+I am 27yo, I was born and raised in London and I run my business alongside working in another job.

 I've always been creative, even when I was younger but fashion was just one way I could use that creativity in a productive way.